Stoejmaskiner/stoej-juce-lib/README.md

 ### `signum`
 Signum returns 1 if the sign of the input is positive, -1 if it is negative and 0 if it is 0.
 It is faster than any alternative from the standard library.

+## Submodule: dsp/transform

+Defines matched encoders and decoders to interface from the discrete time linear PCM domain to other domains, such as discrete Fourier domain, u-law PCM, ...
+Some transformations are fully reversible, some lose information (they are lossy).
+Some have the deliberate purpose of reducing the size of the signal (compression).
+Multiple sub-submodules further categorize these.

+- Root: misc time-domain lossless transforms
+- /compression: lossless and lossy compression
+- /spectral: spectral transformations (FFT, DWT, EMD)

+### Wave cycle decomposer / composer

+Extract single wave cycles from a signal, in order to transform them and then assemble them again.
+Such a technique can be used for quadrant shaping, pitch detection, click-free audio slicing.

+@TODO(Lorenzo): use in shitpressor and saturation for dynamic saturation

+### Overlap-add decomposer / composer

+Overlap-add is a technique used in STFT (short-term Fourier transform) as well as many other spectral and sometimes non-spectral methods, usually it is used in conjunction with another transform (it wraps around it).

+### PWM encoder / decoder

+Convert a PCM sample to a PWM pulse train with minimal loss of information and then back again

+### PDM encoder / decoder

+### Submodule: dsp/transform/spectral

+TODO